Helpmep1s-ux/Fish_Weight_Prediction/README.md

 ## Dataset Overview

-The dataset comprises 159 rows and 7 columns:
+The dataset has 159 rows and 7 columns:

 - **Species**: Type of fish (e.g., Bream, Perch)
 - **Weight**: Weight of the fish in grams (target variable)